Without Surprise

 what gives man right to dream of harvest picked

-not “grown,” not sprouting leaves or forking chutes,
+not “grown,” not sprouting leaves or forking shoots,

 as if the god from which he takes is tricked?